s3ql/s3ql/rst/durability.rst

 To avoid losing your data, obey the following rules:

 #.
 Know what durability you can expect from your chosen storage
-   service.
+   provider.
 The durability describes how likely it is that a stored object becomes damaged over time.
 Such data corruption can never be prevented completely, techniques like geographic replication and RAID storage just reduce the likelihood of it to happen (i.e., increase the durability).

 #.
-When choosing a storage service, keep in mind that when using S3QL,
+When choosing a backend and storage provider, keep in mind that
-   the effective durability of the file system data will be reduced because of S3QL's data de-duplication feature.
+   when using S3QL, the effective durability of the file system data will be reduced because of S3QL's data de-duplication feature.

 #.
 Determine your storage service's consistency window.
 The
    consistency window that is important for S3QL is the smaller of the